benedekmeszaros/unity-hextools-userdata/README.md

 ```

 ## Inspector view
 <b>UserData</b> has its own property drawer for visual debugging directly in the Inspector, which support deep serialization.
-Make sure to give `SerializeField` attribute to the desired field or make it 'public', otherwise the editor won't display it.
+Make sure to give `SerializeField` attribute to the desired field or make it `public`, otherwise the editor won't display it.

 ```cs
 [SerializeField] private UserData<Progress> progressData;